 About 350 children are diagnosed with rhabdomyosarcoma each year.
 More than half of childhood rhabdomyosarcomas are diagnosed in those under age 10.
 Rhabdomyosarcoma accounts for 3% of all new childhood cancers each year in the United States.
 It is the most common soft tissue sarcoma in children.

-The overall five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
-For children younger than 14, this is 64%, but it varies depending on the tumor location, stage and risk group, and the child’s age.
+The overall five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
+For children younger than 14, this is 68% overall, but it varies widely depending on the tumor location, stage and risk group, and the child’s age.

 Cancer survival statistics should be interpreted with caution.
-These estimates are based on data from thousands of people with this type of cancer, but the actual risk for a particular individual may differ.
-It is not possible to tell a person how long he or she will live with rhabdomyosarcoma.
+These estimates are based on data from thousands of children with this type of cancer, so the actual risk for a particular individual may be different.
+It is not possible to tell a child how long he or she will live with rhabdomyosarcoma.
 Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics.

 Source: The American Cancer Society.